 Where I live in Wisconsin's Zone 3, with ~2

-2 or 3 pounds, one fall turkey weighs 10 to 25 pounds.
-As
+pounds, one fall turkey weighs 10 to 25 pounds.
+As far as being

 A6: You're on the right track.
 While it can take longer to kill a turkey than a pheasant, the main point is you're out in the field with your dog.
 Your dog just wants to spend time with you.
 A bird dog is happy hunting squirrels, if that's what you show you're interested in.
 Your figuring is correct, while your expenses will be much less, you'll be spending more time afield.
 Your dog will surprise you with their understanding of what technique to use on which bird, once you show them how it works.
 The only reason they don't, is an owner telling the dog to not bark, or to not flush those big birds.
 Once they realize it's okay to scatter the turkeys and you're able to call one in and shoot it, your dog will 'get it' and the learning curve goes up in direct proportion to the number of times you get out.
 While turkey hunting with a dog is a little different than pheasant or grouse hunting with a dog, it's all enjoyable and rewarding for you and your dog.
 You'll hunt more, with less expense.
 And don't worry about ruining the dog for other upland birds, that is so innate in their genetics, the next time they encounter a pheasant or grouse, be ready.
 Walk with #6 - modified choke in your gun.
 When you sit down to call turkeys in, switch the choke to full or extra-full.
 Join the club - the book has many other tips on how to train your bird dog for hunting fall turkey.

-color-less, either.
-The word 'colorblind' is bad, it
+not color-less, either.
+The word 'colorblind' is bad, it really should

 Permission to copy without written authorization is expressly denied.